-After comparing with multi-core CPU implementations based on our data parallel designs, we would like to comment on the relationships between filtering and refinement using different grid resolutions in our GPU-based implementation as observed in the experiments before we move to experiments on the cell-in-polygon test optimizations in the next subsection.
+comparing with the multi-core After CPU implementations based on our data parallel designs, we would like to comment on the relationships between filtering and refinement using different grid resolutions in our GPU-based implementation as observed in the experiments.
 First of all, from Fig. 5, it is easy to see that the filtering runtimes increase with grid resolutions while the refinement runtimes decrease with grid resolutions for both CPU and GPU implementations.
 This is expected as using finer resolution grid for filtering reduces false positives and requires fewer point-in-polygon tests in the refinement phase.
-Since cell-in-polygon test is used in the filtering phase as an optimization technique, which is also computation intensive, the runtimes in the filtering phase are comparable with the runtimes in the refinement phase, although the computing workload for the basic spatial filtering design cam be quite light (Zhang et al 2014).
+Since cell-in-polygon test is used in the filtering phase as an optimization technique, which is also computation intensive, the runtimes in the filtering phase are comparable with the runtimes in the refinement phase, although the computing workload for the basic spatial filtering design can be quite light [9].
 While the runtime of spatial filtering is about 1/5 of the runtime of spatial refinement at the grid level 13, the ratio quickly increases to 1.6 at the grid level 15.
 The totals of the filtering and refinement runtimes (and hence the end-to-end runtimes) are minimized at the grid level 14.
-The results indicate that choosing proper grid level is important in improving the system performance and we leave a more comprehensive investigation for future work.
+The results indicate that choosing a proper grid level is important in improving the system performance and we leave a more comprehensive investigation for future work.